 - 1. CIF-SS uses the NFHS Rulebook.
 Umpires working CIF-SS games are specifically prohibited by the NFHS Rulebook from using any other code of rules or interpretations from another code to resolve a game situation arising in a CIF-SS sanctioned game. - a.
 True - b.
 False - 2.
 Jones, who is listed on the lineup as the 2nd baseman, reaches 1B safely.
 Jones puts on a team jacket because it is cold. - a.
 Legal. - b.
 Legal if authorized by the umpire. - c.
 Illegal.
 Only the pitcher of record is permitted to wear a jacket while running the bases. - 3.
+A player is wearing a knee brace with exposed metal hinges. - a.
+The brace is legal with the exposed metal hinges if it is unaltered from original design. - b.
+The brace is not legal and the player must remove it when playing.
+Exposed metal on a brace is never acceptable. - 4.
 Baseballs must have either the NFHS authentication mark or the NOCSAE authentication mark.
 It is not required to have both, just one or the other. - a.
 True - b.
-False - 4.
+False - 5.
 The head coach from Team A presents a lineup at the plate meeting, and it is reviewed, confirmed, and accepted as official by the plate umpire.
 In the 3rd inning the head coach from Team A tells the plate umpire that a player from his team that was not on the lineup has arrived at the field and he wants to add him to the lineup and insert him into the game. - a.
 Illegal.
 The late-arriving player cannot be added to the lineup once it has been accepted by the plate umpire. - b.
 Legal.
 The late arriving is added to the list of available substitutes, and then substituted into the game.
 The head coach for Team A is issued a written warning. - c.
 Legal.
 The late arriving is added to the list of available substitutes, and then substituted into the game.
 The head coach for Team A is ejected. - d.
 Legal.
-The late arriving is added to the list of available substitutes, and then substituted into the game without penalty to Team A. - 5.
+The late arriving is added to the list of available substitutes, and then substituted into the game without penalty to Team A. - 6.
 R1 at first base.
 F3 has one foot completely in foul territory and one foot completely in fair territory.
 F1 delivers a pitch that is called a ball.
 During the pitch, R1 attempts to steal second base but is out on a tag play. - a.
 Legal.
 F3 is only required to have one foot in fair territory.
 The play at second base stands, and the pitch is a ball or strike as judged by the plate umpire. - b.
 Illegal.
-F3 is required to have both feet in fair territory at the time the pitch starts, or the pitch is illegal.R1 is awarded second base and the pitch is nullified. - c.
+F3 is required to have both feet in fair territory at the time the pitch starts, or the pitch is illegal.
+R1 is awarded second base and the pitch is nullified. - c.
 Illegal.
-F3 is required to have both feet in fair territory at the time the pitch starts, or the pitch is illegal.R1 is returned to first base and a ball is awarded to the batter. - d.
+F3 is required to have both feet in fair territory at the time the pitch starts, or the pitch is illegal.
+R1 is returned to first base and a ball is awarded to the batter. - d.
 Illegal.
 F3 is required to have both feet in fair territory at the time the pitch starts, or the pitch is illegal.
 The head coach of the offense can take the result of the play or the penalty for an illegal pitch/balk.